-A. Permit Review.
-When the office has reason to believe that it improvidently issued a surface coal mining and reclamation permit, it shall review the circumstances under which the permit was issued, using the criteria in §3127.B.
-Where the office finds that the permit was improvidently issued, it shall comply with §3127.
+A. When the office has reason to believe that it improvidently issued a surface coal mining and reclamation permit, it shall review the circumstances under which the permit was issued.
+The office will make a preliminary finding that the permit was improvidently issued if, under the permit eligibility criteria section 910.C of the Act in effect at the time of permit issuance, the permit should not have been issued because the applicant or the applicant's operator owned or controlled a surface coal mining and reclamation operation with an unabated or uncorrected violation.